JamesOstrowski21/Senior_Design-/README.md

 ## Settings Page

 Here is where you can connect to your raspberry pi for automous recording of passes.
-This is still in development.
+Ensure that your pi is connected to the same network, and that you know its IP address, and login information for a secure ssh connection.

+Once connected you can send commands directly to the pi using the embedded interface.
+The scheduling on the pi can be done via the command line, or by using the `crontab` command.

 # Development/Contribution
 Below are some useful steps to start working on this repository

 ## Qt Information
 This is an open source framwork capable of building full stack desktop applications.
 [Qt Download](https://www.qt.io/download-open-source)